Get in Touch

 A bunch of test tubes from Labkafe

 To be precise, a test tube is nothing but a piece of glass or plastic tubing with one end closed off by its own material.
-The test tubes we see being used in the laboratories today are generally made of glass, and in pathological laboratories, the test tubes are often made of clear, sterile plastic.
+The test tube we see being used in the laboratories today are generally made of glass, and in pathological laboratories, the test tube is often made of clear, sterile plastic.

 Test tubes are used to hold some amount of liquid or powdered material, and are kept vertically so that the open side is up top and the closed end is at the bottom.
 They are stored in the labs in special racks called test tube rack s that allow the tubes to stand upright.
 This also reduces some accidental jolting.